saikrmet/open-census-mcp-server/building_opencensusmcp_lessons_learned.md

 **Architecture insight:** The LLM reasoning layer is first, followed by specialized MCP knowledge bases for validation. **Reality check:** Any 8th grader should be able to access authoritative demographic data with proper context and limitations. **Technical battle:** Fought sentence transformers, configuration complexity, and the "personality problem" across sessions. **Bottom line:** We're building consultative AI that augments expert judgment, not automated lookup that bypasses human expertise.

+## Overview

+This document covers the key lessons learned from building the Open Census MCP, an AI-powered statistical consultant for U.S. Census data.
+The project demonstrates how to combine LLM reasoning with specialized knowledge bases to democratize access to authoritative demographic information.

+### What We Built

+- LLM-first architecture for Census data consultation
+- Natural language interface to 36K+ Census variables
+- Geographic resolution using AI interpretation
+- Statistical methodology guidance system
+- Docker containerized MCP server

+### Key Insights Covered

+- The 90/10 rule for LLM vs specialized tools
+- Technical tradeoffs in vector embeddings
+- Configuration management lessons
+- Error handling in distributed AI systems
+- Cross-survey architecture potential

 ## Value Proposition: Why We Need This

 ### The Problem